 This post is all about Kids’ St. Patrick’s Day crafts!

-So, if you are interested in a craft you can do with your kids but also double as accessories they can wear to school to be “pinch-proof,” make sure to download the free printable below.
-I have also included instructions on how we put them together.
+So, if you are interested in a craft you can do with your kids that also doubles as accessories they can wear to school to be “pinch-proof,” make sure to download the free printable below.
+I have also included instructions on how to put them together.

 This post is all about Kids’ St. Patrick’s Day crafts.